 Students accepted into the IBHS Program will receive a yearly stipend of $15,008 (one academic year for Post-BSW and up to two academic years for the 60-hour program) and multidisciplinary educational opportunities that focus on building clinical skills and working with interprofessional teams of social workers, physicians, nurses, and pharmacists in integrated behavioral health care settings.
 The IBHS Program is a limited-opportunity program that will be offered for three years, with the last cohort to be admitted in fall 2015.
 For more information contact: Ramón Gómez, firstname.lastname@example.org, (512) 471-9819.

 Teaching Assistant and Research Assistant Positions

 The School of Social Work has a limited number of teaching assistantships and research assistantships available.
 These are generally 10 hour/week jobs where students earn approximately $1500 per semester.
 Preference may be given to Ph.D. students.
 Students must be taking at least 9 graduate semester hours in the semester that they work, have no Incompletes, and have a GPA of 3.0.
 TA/RA appointments are for one semester at a time.
 Individual faculty select students to be their TA/RA’s from a pool of applicants.
 Decisions on funding for the number and types of positions are made at the start of each semester.
 Once funding has been determined, faculty and staff are notified of available positions and then select students to be interviewed from the applicant pool.
-To be considered for Teaching Assistant and Research Assistant Positions, please complete and submit the Financial Aid Form for Scholarships and Assistantships (PDF) and the Graduate Research Assistantship Application (PDF).
+To be considered for a Teaching Assistant position, please complete and submit the Financial Support Form.
+To be considered for a Research Assistant position, please complete and submit the Graduate Research Assistant Form (PDF).